alsolonets/pipelinr-kafka/README.md

 # License

-This project is open source and available under the MIT License.
+This project is open source and available under the Apache License.